nikitaeverywhere/react-xmasonry/readme.md

 | `update` | `function` | Trigger this function to update nested `XBlock`s sizes and positions.
 It is **safe to trigger this function multiple times**, updates are optimized.
 Technically, this function will check if any of containers changed its size and re-render XMasonry only if size was changed. |

 By default, XMasonry sniff and automatically update on the next events:
-1. Window size changes, see `responsive` property.
+1. Window size changes, see `responsive` prop.
-2. Font load events, see `updateOnFontLoad` property.
+2. Font load events, see `updateOnFontLoad` prop.
-3. Image load events, see `updateOnImagesLoad` property.
+3. Image load events, see `updateOnImagesLoad` prop.
 4. Children changes like adding, replacing or deleting children.
+5. After any change in layout happens, see `smartUpdate` prop.

 ### XMasonry Under the Hood